szewczykmira/adventofcode/README.md

 # adventofcode
-My solutions for advent of code 2017
+My solutions for advent of code for:
+2017
+2020